-This award will allow us to share stories of the way C of E has had a huge impact on others, sometimes world wide, through the careers of graduates and former students.
-It’s not too early to nominate someone.
+The College of Emporia has initiated an ongoing Lifetime Achievement Award, designed to recognize alumni for exceptional service to humanity, contributions of new knowledge in their chosen field, significant achievement in public service or accomplishment and leadership in the private sector.
+This award also allows us to share stories of the way C of E has had a huge impact on others, sometimes world wide, through the careers of graduates and former students.

 COLLEGE OF EMPORIA ALUMNI ASSOCIATION